adeljck/Finder/README_en.md

 A multithreaded Windows command-line tool that scans file and directory names for keywords and outputs UTF-8 CSV.

+### Principles

+- NTFS/MFT: On NTFS volumes, directory enumeration is backed by the `$MFT` directory index (B+ tree).
+This tool traverses via Win32 file enumeration APIs (e.g., `FindFirstFileW/FindNextFileW`), indirectly leveraging NTFS indexing for efficient listing.
+It does not parse raw `$MFT` records or disk sectors directly.

 ### Build

 - PowerShell (recommended):